iishee/Platformer/README.md

 - Description: Script for transitioning to the next scene in the game.
 - Usage: Attach this script to a game object to enable scene transition functionality.

-## How to Use:

-1. Clone this repository to your local machine using `git clone`.
-2. Open the scripts in your preferred IDE or text editor.
-3. Modify the scripts to fit your game's requirements or use them as they are.
-4. Integrate the scripts into your game project.
-5. Enjoy enhanced gameplay mechanics in your platforming game! 🚀

 ## Contributing:

-We welcome contributions to improve and expand these scripts.
-If you have any ideas for new features or enhancements, feel free to fork this repository, make your changes, and submit a pull request.
+Feel free to contribute to the improvement and expansion of these scripts.
+Fork this repository, make your changes, and submit a pull request.
 Let's make this platforming game even better together! 🤝

 ## License: